 Treats high blood pressure and heart failure.
 May reduce the risk of heart attack, stroke, and death.
 This medicine is an ACE inhibitor.

 How to Use This Medicine

-- Swallow the capsule or tablet whole.
-If you cannot swallow the capsule, you may open it and pour the medicine into 4 ounces (½ cup) of applesauce, water, or apple juice.
-Consume this mixture all at once so you get all of the medicine.
+- Capsule or tablet: Swallow the capsule or tablet whole.
+If you cannot swallow the capsule, you may open it and mix the medicine with 4 ounces (½ cup) of applesauce, water, or apple juice.
+Eat or drink this mixture all at once so you get all of the medicine.
 You may also store the mixture for 24 hours at room temperature or up to 48 hours in the refrigerator.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with aliskiren if you have diabetes.

 - Some medicines can affect how ramipril works.
 Tell your doctor if you are using any of the following: